dafyddcrosby/docs.daveops.net/books/the_circle_by_dave_eggers.md

----
-title: The Circle by Dave Eggers
+# The Circle by Dave Eggers
----

 ## The Rights of Humans in a Digital Age